Fiszu77/Tetris/README.md

 # Tetris
-Tetris game in processing.
+Tetris game in processing.Tetris.exe is inside application.windows64 folder.
-To play the game you only need to download the application.windows64 folder there is Tetris.exe inside.
 Programming is only my hobby so every tip would be receieved gratefully. :D